DanielPollithy/danielpollithy.github.io/_posts/2019-02-01-sum-product-network.md

 mathjax: true
 featured: true
 comments: false
-title: Sum-Product Network
+title: Sum-Product Network 1 - Overview
 description: An introduction to SPNs with a visual explanation
 categories:
   - spn
 imagefeature: Screenshot from 2019-02-01 20-29-11.png
 ---
-This post aims to explain Sum-Product Networks with a graphical explanation.
-It also contains an introduction on inference and training.
+This post aims to give an overview of Sum-Product Networks with a graphical explanation.
+It also contains an introduction on inference.

 **TL;DR**
 Sum-Product Network is a group of probabilistic graphical models with the nice property that inference is linear in time to the size of the network.
 They consist only of univariate distributions, sums and products.